Nerogar/OneTrainer/README.md

 -   **Masked Training**: Let the training focus on just certain parts of the samples
 -   **Automatic backups**: Fully back up your training progress regularly during training.
 This includes all information to seamlessly continue training
 -   **Image augmentation**: Apply random transforms such as rotation, brightness, contrast or saturation to each image sample to quickly create a more diverse dataset
--   **Tensorboard**: A simple tensorboard integration to track the training progress
+-   **TensorBoard**: A simple TensorBoard integration to track the training progress
 -   **Multiple prompts per image**: Train the model on multiple different prompts per image sample
 -   **Noise Scheduler Rescaling**: From the paper [Common Diffusion Noise Schedules and Sample Steps are Flawed](https://arxiv.org/abs/2305.08891)